softrizon/nestjs-pubsub/README.md

 ```

 > Note: Do not forget to register the controller in the corresponding module.
-> In the example above, the message pattern is an object with the keys `eventType`
+> In the example above, the message pattern is an object with the keys `event`
-> and `dataFormat`.
+> and `format`.
 This is a practice useful for filtering events in the one-to-many
 > pubsub architecture.
 If you don't need this kind of filtering, you may need to
 > extend `PubSubServer` and override the `handleMessage` and `getData` methods.